 The beauty of creation’s song is that it sings of the glory of its composer.
 Hebrews 11:3 focuses on the fact that it is through what we see that we come to know something of the One whom we don’t see—the God who created the universe.
 The great challenge of our faith is that we cannot see the One who leads us.
 But we see His artwork in all of creation and we hear His voice in all of His Word.
 In this way, He continues to tell us not only His story, but our story as well.

 In a famous portrait by Norman Rockwell, an artist sits at a canvas painting a portrait.
 The portrait is a reflection of Rockwell—the artist.
 The portrait testifies to the reality and creativity of the painter, just as creation testifies to the reality and creativity of the Creator.
 If you are able, step outside for a moment.
 Look through a window.
 Listen to the song of creation.
 Listen, by faith, as it sings the song of our glorious Creator, Redeemer, and Friend.
 The one who inspired such creative song is the One who also inspired His redemptive Word and who has spoken to us climactically in His Son.
 Today, if you hear His voice, trust Him, obey Him, and joyfully join in the song of creation.

-Editor’s Note: This post is part of a series on faith.
+Editor’s Note: This post is part of a series on faith and was first published on December 13, 2017.
 Previous post.
 Next post.